muratk5n/thirdwave/en/README.md

 Japan after giving up on its imperial ambitions became a pacified part of the 'outers'.
-They are a recent addition to the Five Eyes network too actually (now the org is Six Eyes).
+They are a recent addition to the Five Eyes network too actually (I guess now the org is Six Eyes).

 ---